-After the success of our #PlayMeHFX program, we created #PlayMeNovaScotia; a travelling piano over the summer of 2017 that will celebrate the province of Nova Scotia and the communities within it while reconnecting people with public spaces, increasing safety, supporting local businesses, and building a sense of community.
+After the success of our #PlayMeHFX program, we created #PlayMeNovaScotia; a travelling piano over the summer of 2017 that celebrated the province of Nova Scotia and the communities within it while reconnecting people with public spaces, increasing safety, supporting local businesses, and building a sense of community.

 #PlayMeHFX is a program that places playable pianos in public spaces for everyone to play, share, and enjoy.
 Now in its fourth year, #PlayMeHFX was launched in the summer of 2015 with great success and support from the public.